Heian Period (794-1185)

 Although one of the reasons for abandoning the capital at Nara was the undue secular influence of the Buddhist establishment, Emperor Kammu and his successors were not hostile to Buddhism.
 Buddhism flourished in Heian times, and in combination with native Shintō beliefs, it dominated the religious and philosophical lives of the nobility in particular.
 It was, however, a different kind of Buddhism from its Nara-period predecessor.

 Shortly after the move of the capital, two monks returned from China, where, accompanying an official mission, they had gone to seek the truth of the Buddhist message, Saichō (最澄, 767-822) who had founded the Enryakuji (延暦寺) on Mount Hiei (比叡山 Hieizan), returned to establish there the Tendai sect.
-He dedicated himself to creating a monastic order that would serve the country more positively than the older sects in Nara.
+He dedicated himself to creating a monastic order that would serve the country more positively than the older denominations in Nara.
 Situated as it was in the critically dangerous northeast direction (from which it was believed evil spirits invaded), Enryaku-ji came to be regarded as the protector of the capital.

 Kūkai (空海, 774–835), better known by his posthumous title Kōbō-Daishi (弘法大師), returned to found his temple far from the centre of politics, on Mount Kōya (高野山 Kōya-san) in Kii Province (modern-day Wakayama Prefecture).
-Kūkai introduced the tantric form of Buddhism to Japan in the form of the Shingon sect.
+Kūkai introduced the tantric form of Buddhism to Japan in the way of the Shingon sect.
 As it emphasised rituals, incantations, and magical formulas and stressed visual representation of the Buddhist cosmology in a cosmic diagram called a mandala, Shingon Buddhism proved immensely popular with the Japanese court, both as a religion providing personal comfort and as a spur to more significant developments in art.
 Furthermore, Kūkai’s personality and abilities were not unimportant in the spread of esoteric Shingon, which soon eclipsed Tendai as the most important religion in Heian times.

 The headquarters of both these new sects were located outside the capital, reflecting Kammu’s desire that the new capital is free from the negative influence of priests.
 Only two temples, the Tōji (東寺) and Saiji (西寺), to the east and west respectively of the main north-south avenue of the city and far to the south of the imperial enclosure, were included in the original city plan, and other temples grew up in the suburbs of the town.
-By the end of the period the aristocracy had constructed a large number of private temples in Heiankyō, and monks from the suburban temples were as common a sight in the Heian capital as they had been in Nara.
+By the end of the period the aristocracy had constructed a large number of private temples in Heiankyō, and monks from the local temples were as common a sight in the Heian capital as they had been in Nara.
 Usually armed, they were, in fact, more threatening.

 These warrior-monks (僧兵 sōhei) had been recruited by significant temples to protect the bitter doctrinal and political disputes within one temple or between two, and in conflicts over land rights in their provincial estates.
 They were also effective in opposing the government.
 To press their demands, they would march into the capital with the sacred palanquin bearing the symbol of the Shintō protective deity associated with their temple.
 The monks were most ferocious in their disputes with one another, however.
 The prime example of such infighting was the continuing struggle between the headquarters of the Tendai sect at Enryakuji, atop Mount Hiei, and its branch Onjoji (園城寺 or 三井寺 Miidera) temple, at the foot of the mountain near Lake Biwa.
 There two institutions alternately burned down each other’s buildings in ferocious fighting from the late tenth through the fifteenth century.